-The following specific information is often relevant at the time
+The following specific information is often relevant at the time of death:

 1. Hebrew Name